zhullyb/monyhar/monyhar/docs/ios/working_with_files.md

 of any kind), the following general steps need to happen:

-1. The file needs to exist in the correct directory of the file system for your Chromium checkout.
+1. The file needs to exist in the correct directory of the file system for your Monyhar checkout.
 New files need to be created, or assets need to be copied to the right location.

 1. The new files need to be added to git.